Skip to main content

 prowler cloudflare

-That’s it!
-Prowler will automatically discover all zones in your account and run security checks against them.
+Prowler automatically discovers all zones accessible with the provided credentials and runs security checks against them.

 To scan only specific zones, use the -f, --region, or --filter-region argument: